-8 Public Health England.
+7 Public Health England.
 2016.
 Laboratory reporting to Public Health England: A guide for diagnostic laboratories.
 [ONLINE] Available at:

-negative and is then followed by a positive result on a second occasion.
+If an individual is infected on two separate occasions by the same organism (within the episode of infection) they will be represented by one distinct record.
+It is still unclear to what extent second infections occur in COVID-19.
+The exception to this is where the first result is negative and is then followed by a positive result on a second occasion.
 In such circumstances, the later positive result will be recorded rather than the earlier negative one.
 If an individual is infected on two separate occasions by the same organism (outside the episode of infection with recovery implied) they will be represented by two distinct records, regardless of the test result.
 This is a standard approach which is taken across a range of infectious diseases.